iaean/rap/README.md

 * Linux driver for Microchip 7800 USB Ethernet (lan78xx) on RasPi 3B+
 has bugs with proper carrier handling in `/sys/class/net/eth0/carrier` when cable is connected ([#2937][90], [#3939][91]).
 This impacts all proper userland network management.
 Touching the device with `ethtool` when kernel spuriously reports `NO_CARRIER` can probably solve the issue.
 That's why we go with NetworkManager.

 * Wifi and bluetooth is disabled to potentially save some milliwatt.
+Ordinary USB ports on your CPE are unfortunately not sufficient to provide stable power.

 ### Todo